|

 bad my underwater camera got flooded in Cozumel in February."

-The only other recent record I know of was by Linda Bail of Bubbles
+The only other recent record I know of was by Linda Marsh of Bubbles

 Below Scuba Charters, who found a complete molted exoskeleton